rangle/ngCourse2/why_angular_2.md

 ## Differences Between AngularJS & Angular 2+

-> Note that "Transitional Architecture" refers to a style of Angular 1 application written in a way that mimics Angular's component style, but with controllers and directives instead of TypeScript classes.
+> Note that "Transitional Architecture" refers to a style of Angular.js application written in a way that mimics Angular's component style, but with controllers and directives instead of TypeScript classes.

 |                                       | Old School AngularJS                  | AngularJS Best Practices | **Transitional Architecture** | Angular                      |
 | :------------------------------------ | :----------------------- | :---------------------------- | :--------------------------- | :------------------- |